CrowsVeldt/checklist/Plan.md

 # Features:

-    User may change entry hierarchies by dragging and dropping entries to the desired position
+    - User may change entry hierarchies by dragging and dropping entries to the desired position
+    - When a checklist is complete (all required boxes have been checked) display "checklist complete"

 # TODO:

     - Make subEntry values work with ChecklistEntryInput and ChecklistEntry
     - Make entries a scrollable list on create, edit, and checklist screens
-    - replace checkmark on required button with an exclamation point
     - improve format of checklist screen
-    - add link to edit screen from checklist screen
-    - on checklist screen set navigation header to checklist name, remove title from the screen itself